OpenDreamProject/od-dm-reference/README.md

 - Object vars
 - Object procs

-And these frontmatter fields are automatically populated, and should not be changed manually:
+And these frontmatter fields are automatically populated, and can be changed manually by adding `# AUTOGEN SKIP` after your field:

 - Procs
   - Name (`title`)